uqlibrary/technology-training/Git/git.md

 As soon as people can work in parallel, they’ll likely step on each other’s toes.
 This will even happen with a single person: if we are working on a piece of software on both our laptop and a server in the lab, we could make different changes to each copy.
 Version control helps us manage these conflicts by giving us tools to resolve overlapping changes.

-To see how we can resolve conflicts, we must first create one.
+To see how we can **resolve conflicts**, we must first create one.
 The file mars.txt is currently in the same state in both copies of the `planets` repository.

-The Collaborator can add a line to their partner's copy, and push to GitHub:
+The Collaborator can add a line to their partner's copy, and push to GitLab:

 ```bash
 nano mars.txt